 Six months marks a big change in their lives… the transition into solid foods.
 And there’s going to be a lot you need for the weaning adventure.
 Notably a good highchair.
 Not sure about which one to go for?
 We’ve got it covered with our article on picking the perfect highchair.
 The kit you choose will vary, depending on whether you go down the puree or baby led weaning route.
 However, you'll definitely need baby weaning spoons, bowls and a good robust bib.
 You’ll also want to consider switching up their bottle to their first cup and beaker, but stick to water rather than juices at this stage… it means they won’t get full up on fluids - and it’s better for those emerging teeth, too.

 Bye bye roomie

-It’s likely that around about now, you might be thinking about transferring your baby from your bedroom to their nursery.
+It’s likely that, around about now, you might be thinking about transferring your baby from your bedroom to their nursery.
 Make it as snug as possible for them as well as you.
-Things that you should be considering aside from the obvious pieces of furniture are nightlights and room thermometers.
+Things to consider, aside from the obvious pieces of furniture, are nightlights and room thermometers.
 Got a baby who needs a little bit of comforting?
-A cot toy may just help soothe them at night.
+A cot toy may just help soothe them to sleep.
 May…

 And a last little note…